catalingavan/logbee.Documentation/source/on-premises/logbee-frontend/index.rst

 About
 ------------------------------

-logbee.Frontend is a user-interface application used by developers to visualize the captured errors, logs and other metrics data.
+Logbee.Frontend is a user-interface application that helps developers visualize captured errors, logs, and other metric data.

-logbee.Frontend is generating the user-interface by consuming logbee.Backend REST endpoints.
+It dynamically generates the UI by consuming REST endpoints from :doc:`Logbee.Backend </on-premises/logbee-backend/index>`.

 Authentication
 ------------------------------

-logbee.Frontend uses a JSON Web Token (JWT) for authentication.
+Logbee.Frontend uses a JSON Web Token (JWT) for authentication.

-The authentication JWT must be signed with the value provided at :ref:`$.Authorization.HS256Secret <on-premises/logbee-frontend/configuration:Authorization>` property from the logbee.json configuration file.
+The JWT must be signed using the secret key specified in the :ref:`$.Authorization.HS256Secret <on-premises/logbee-frontend/configuration:Authorization>` property inside the logbee.json configuration file.

-For the default value of ``$.Authorization.HS256Secret``, you can use the following authentication JWT:
+If using the default ``HS256Secret`` value, you can use the following authentication JWT:

 .. code-block:: none